pragmint/open-practices/practices/separate-config-from-code.md

 ### Deployment Complexity
 Adopting external configuration management introduces complexity in selecting and implementing the right tools and processes.
 Teams must navigate through options, considering factors such as integration, security, and scalability, to find a balance between the benefits of externalized configurations and the added complexity of managing them effectively.

+### Version Control for Config
+Using version control for configurations is highly recommended.
+However, it is advisable to keep these configurations in a separate repository, distinct from the application code.
+This practice makes it easier to manage configurations and enhances security for sensitive data.
+Additionally, it improves the understanding of application deployment processes, troubleshooting, and eases the onboarding of new team members.

 ### The Exception for Local Development Examples
-An important nuance in this practice is the exception for including example configuration files in version control.
+An important nuance in this practice is the exception for including example configuration files in the same code repository.
 These example or template configurations are intended to guide developers in setting up their local development environments quickly and efficiently.
 These files should contain generic, non-sensitive information and serve as a blueprint for developers to create their own local configuration files.
 For instance, an .env.example file might include placeholders for environment variables that need to be set but without providing any real keys or passwords.

 # Introspective Questions